 USING TECHNOLOGY AND DATA TO GUIDE POSITIVE OUTCOMES

 Efficient VBC uses data and a population health approach to provide better care, lower costs, and reduce the need for unnecessary services.
 The power of data analytics can illustrate trends to guide decision-making, identify high-risk patients, and monitor for areas of improvement.
 That’s value-based care.

-With the advantage of technology, practices focused on value-based care have an easier time recording patient health data and managing to positive outcomes.
-In addition, most VBC practices also use electronic heath records that can connect them to specialists, therapists, social workers and more, providing a more transparent view of patient health.
+With the advantage of technology, practices focused on value-based care have an easier time recording patient health data and managing positive outcomes.
+In addition, most VBC practices also use electronic health records that can connect them to specialists, therapists, social workers and more, providing a more transparent view of patient health.

-Fee-for-service models are exhausting PCPs with their quantity demands and making it difficult for the economics of an community-based practice to work.
+Fee-for-service models are exhausting PCPs with their quantity demands and making it difficult for the economics of a community-based practice to work.
 Yet, these primary care physicians have a unique relationship with their patients – many of whom they’ve seen for decades – and a central role to play in providing value-based care.
 There is no one who knows their senior patients better.